Warning: Pre-Alpha

 Core Principles

 Here are the 5 core principles for this game.
-They explain what kind of experience this game attempts to create, and how it goes about it.
+They explain what kind of experience it attempts to create, and how it goes about it.

 Problem Solving